HOW TO BE A SOCIAL MEDIA STAR FOR YOUR CAUSE

 Phew!
 All of this social media work seems exhausting.
 How will you ever stay organized and on top of everything with your non-profit’s limited resources?

 Creating a content calendar is your secret weapon.
 It’s a great way to organize your posts and give yourself a macro-view of your entire social media ecosystem.
 Use an editorial-style calendar to highlight key dates and holidays.
 Include a schedule that outlines every post before it goes out.
 Be sure to note the goal, content bucket, and applicable media (photo, video file, or link) for every single post.
 This will ensure your content aligns with your strategy.
-Build a spreadsheet or use an automated platform that also schedules your posts such as Co-Schedule (paid), or Hootsuite (freemium).
-We schedule posts a month in advance, but you may prefer to do so weekly.
+Build a spreadsheet or use an automated platform that also schedules your posts such as Sprout Social (paid), Co-Schedule (paid), or Hootsuite (freemium).
+We schedule posts two-weeks or a month in advance, but you may prefer to do so weekly.

 7) Make new friends and grow your tribe